 The Company was incorporated on September 15th, 2016 as a public limited liability company, registered in terms of the Companies Act (Cap.
 386) with company registration number C 77266.
 It is domiciled in Malta, having its registered office at 14 East, Level 8, Sliema Road, Gzira, GZR 1639, Malta.
-With effect from 1 January 2020, its Company Secretary is Dr. Karen Coppini (previously Mr. Luke Coppini).
+Its Company Secretary is Dr. Karen Coppini.